 And I did try.
 Devi kept reminding me to drink water, which is the standard advice although I'm not entirely sure how it helps with the thin atmosphere.

-But it’s really hard to drink water, when you’re not thirsty.
-Coming from a hot country, there isn’t really a time when the two don’t come together.
+But it's really hard to drink water, when you're not thirsty.
+Coming from a hot country, there isn't really a time when the two don't come together.
 It felt super unnatural to make yourself drink water.
+Not to mention really inconvenient, for someone with a small bladder.
 It almost seems to go straight back out again.

 The highland rivers are wild in the monsoon

 The forests were behind us, but the river crossings were not.

 By this time I had resigned myself (a little resentfully, if I'm honest) to the fact that my Annapurna trek would be entirely rained upon, and perhaps that naturally came hand-in-hand with copious amounts of water all trying to drain down the mountain.

 We were above the tree line by now, and the landscape gradually changed to alpine tundra, though it is lushly grassed in the monsoon.
 And there before us was a gushing stream of cold river, crashing as rapids as it merged with another sprinting river, foaming white against the boulders, dissipating energy in a constant droning hiss.

 We were to ford this river, as there was no bridge here.